unitymakesus/tcf/wp-content/plugins/autodescription/readme.txt

 On the other hand, we added a new feed indexing option, Discord sharing options (oEmbed, theme color), and the aforementioned advanced query protection option.
 Support for EDD and Polylang has been expanded, and we reintroduced the hyphen option for titles (which is the new default).

-In this update, we bring a few other quality-of-life changes, as well.
-We added a dozen new filters, touched up the interface, streamlined the query handler, and [fixed known corner-case issues and bugs](https://theseoframework.com/?p=3505#detailed).
+In this update, we also bring a few other quality-of-life changes, as well.
+We added a dozen new filters, touched up the interface, streamlined the query handler, and [fixed known corner-case issues and bugs](https://theseoframework.com/?p=3505).

 = 4.0.4 =